MisterHims/DnD5e-WildShape-Macro/README.md

         *[Line 5](https://github.com/MisterHims/DnD5e-WildShape/blob/main/macros/WildShape.js#L5)*

-    * the name of the new actor ID you want to be polymorph:
+    * the new actor ID you want to be polymorph:

         ```javascript